codingnewton/PythonSearchEngine/schema.md

 6. Export the crawl results to a text file by calling the `export('return')` function.

 **Note**: The `dbforward()`, `dbinverted()`, and `dbtest()` functions must be executed in the provided order for proper data manipulation.

+---

+## Indexing

+As the database structure and the functions were not defined with a class of itself, which enables us to embed more functionality within the class type we defined when handling database data.
+That includes calculation cosine similarity and extracting relevant pages based on users' queries input in the search engine.
+The functions are as follow:

+- `HTML_list.queryretrieve()` - Retrieve the inverted index of query terms from database file and output a 2D array ready for cosine similarity processing
+- `HTML_list.vector_space()` - Generate Vector Space for both pages' bodies and titles
+- `HTML_list.cossim()` - Calculating the cosine similarity between each page and the query
+- **`HTML_list.retrieve()`** - Calculating the similarity score of related pages and query based on cosine similarity and tf/idf.
+This is a function enclosing all the three functions mentioned above

+The function `HTML_list.retrieve()` will be utilized in the main.py for search engine.